 Azithromycin tablets consist of azithromycin dihydrate, croscarmellose sodium (E468), magnesium stearate (E572), microcrystalline cellulose (E460), silicium dioxide, (E551), poloxamer, povidone (E1201), talc, waterfree lactose, hypromellose (E464), hydroxypropylcellulose, macrogol and titanium dioxide (E171).

-Do not buy this gonorrhoea treatment or use it if you are allergic to or unable to tolerate any of the above ingredients, and discuss treatment with your GP instead.
+Do not buy this gonorrhoea antibiotics pack or use it if you are allergic to or unable to tolerate any of the above ingredients, and discuss treatment with your GP instead.

 Is it available over the counter?